codecarrotlabs/blog.codecarrot.net/_posts/code/javascript/nodejs/2017-09-27-nodejs-vs-php-which-environment-to-choose-for-your-next-project.md

 title: Node.js vs. PHP - Which Environment To Choose For Your Next Project?
 date: 2017-09-27 00:59:00
 categories: code
-tags: nodejs php project project-management
+tags: nodejs php project project-management coding
 description: If you are an app owner choosing between Node.js and PHP, you should be aware of their major advantages and limitations.
 image: http://blog.codecarrot.net/images/nodejs-php2.jpg
 ---